-At JotForm, privacy and security are mission critical because both are vital to you and your organization.
-That’s why we’ve taken the steps to become HIPAA compliant.
+At Jotform, privacy and security are mission critical because both are vital to you and your organization.
+That’s why we’ve taken the steps to enable HIPAA compliance.

 HIPAA compliance is important for data collection because it keeps personal information protected and secure.
 It also increases your organization’s credibility and trustworthiness.
 And who doesn’t appreciate that?

-When you make the leap to HIPAA-compliant forms, you can build and submit forms in the same way as you typically would—the only difference is that the information collected is stored according to HIPAA standards.
+When you make the leap to enable HIPAA compliance with your forms, you can build and submit forms in the same way as you typically would—the only difference is that the information collected is stored according to HIPAA standards.

-HIPAA-compliant new patient registration forms provide the following benefits:
+New patient registration forms that enable HIPAA compliance provide the following benefits:

 Online forms streamline new patient registration for both the patient and provider.
 When a healthcare provider uses online forms, patients can quickly fill in form fields and sign required documents, such as a notice of privacy, their consent, and care authorization.
-And all of the information entered into a form can be automatically transferred into third-party HIPAA-compliant apps, such as Google Drive, Google Sheets, Dropbox, and more.
+And all of the information entered into a form can be automatically transferred into third-party apps that enable HIPAA compliance, such as Google Drive, Google Sheets, Dropbox, and more.
 This keeps all of your data in one place and makes it simple for your team to conduct patient searches or prepare for an audit.

 From checks to credit cards to Apple Pay, we’ve come a long way in how payments are conducted.
 According to ACI Worldwide, “Approximately 8.2 billion bills—or 56 percent of all bills—are paid online via a biller, bank or third-party website.”
 Though over half of the bills in the US are paid online, many healthcare providers still use traditional payment methods—most notably invoices, which are out-of-date and more of a hassle than they are helpful.
-When you migrate to HIPAA-compliant online forms, you’ll have all the privacy and security perks that the forms come with and you’ll also reap other important benefits.
+When you migrate to online forms that enable HIPAA compliance, you’ll have all the privacy and security perks that the forms come with and you’ll also reap other important benefits.